HiPERCAM/hipercam/docs/phaseII.rst

 in the redder bands is scarcely visible in u.
-Remember one does not need to use the same star as comparison in each filter and its OK for a comparison used in u to saturate in all other bands, as long as there is a backup comparison for thos bands.
+Remember one does not need to use the same star as comparison in each filter and its OK for a comparison used in u to saturate in all other bands, as long as there is a backup comparison for those bands.

 ..
 Warning::